 The Bank has detailed policies and procedures that are regularly updated to ensure that a sound internal control environment exists.
 Board Risk Committee (BRC), a sub-committee of the Board, drives the implementation of the risk management framework, approved by the Board, at the apex level.
 The BRC ensure that the risk policies developed clearly spell out the quantitative prudential limits on various segments of the Bank's operations and also ensures implementation of Central Bank of Oman's guidelines on Risk Management/Basel II/Basel III and internationally accepted best practices in the area of risk management including Operational risk management.
 Management Risk Committee (MRC), comprising of Senior Management of the Bank, precedes RMC in reviewing, evaluating and monitoring of operational risk.
-Business Units are responsible for management of operational risks were well controlled and losses from operational risks were kept at low level.
+Business Units are responsible for management of operational risks within their respective scope of duties.
+In the financial year 2023, the Bank's operational risks were well controlled and losses from operational risks were kept at low level.
 Trained and competent staff oversees the various operational functions of the Bank.